Tools and Resources That I Use

 Backup services

 Our server admin takes care of creating full backups.
-I still have a few options that I’m using on top of that (just because I already set them up).
+I’m still using a few options on top of that (just because I already set them up).

 Blogvault

-I’ve been using Blog Vault for several years now for several of the largest sites.
+I’ve been using Blog Vault for several of the largest sites for several years.
 Currently, I’m using the basic plan for small businesses.
 That means full backups for up to five sites which I use for my largest and most active sites.
 Daily backups that are easy to restore (I tested it once).

 UpdraftPlus